freeradical13/freeradical13.github.io/index.md

 The [Casparian Strip][] is a strip within endodermis cells in the root made of suberin - a waxy, hydrophobic substance - which blocks the entrance of water and minerals from the epidermis of root hairs through the apoplast; instead, they must detour through the symplast which only allows in certain substances.

 Some vascular plants use [seeds][] which are packages of nutrients, an embryo, and a protective covering.
 The process of absorbing water and breaking a period of dormancy of a seed is called [germination][].
+A seed embryo attached to the Plumule which includes Cotyledons, the [Hypocotyl][] (the embryonic axis) which terminates in the [Radicle][] (or embryonic root), the [Epicotyl][] (above the Hypocotyl), and in some plants, shoots are sheathed in Coleoptiles, and roots are sheathed in Coleorhizas.

 Vascular plants that do not produce seeds are either lycophytes or monilophytes.

 [Angiosperms][] (or flowering plants) have flowering seeds whereas [gymnosperms][] have naked seeds.
 Most angiosperms are hermaphrodites and some may self-pollinate.
 Gymnosperms that create cones are called conifers.